 - 1 oz mixed nuts, salad toppers, cranberries for garnish

-- 1 Tbsp chopped carrot tops for garnish or fresh parsley for
+- 1 tablespoon chopped carrot tops for garnish or fresh parsley for

-- 3 Tbsp Sherry Vinaigrette or your favorite roast veggie vinaigrette
+- 3 tablespoon Sherry Vinaigrette or your favorite roast veggie vinaigrette

 - Pre-heat your Challenger cast iron, or other heavy-duty sheet tray, and/or baking steel at 400f while you're prepping the carrots.